 - 1.1 Each year, the Council identifies what it needs to spend on Council services for the following year as part of the budget setting process.
 This process also involves the identification of provisional spending plans for future financial years.
 This ensures the Council's future spending plans are balanced against the funding forecasts for Government Grants, Council Tax and Business Rates revenues.
 These plans form part of the Council's Medium Term Financial Strategy (MTFS).
 This report advises Members of the latest financial position having regard to the current policy landscape and economic context.
-The MTFS also takes account of the Provisional Local Government Finance Settlement (LGFS) published on 20 December 2019 (the Final Settlement is still awaited), associated funding announcements and the Administration's proposals for balancing the 2020/21 budget, including Council Tax intentions. - 1.2 The MTFS is designed to build on the work and achievements of previous years and to help meet the challenges of the future.
+The MTFS also takes account of the Provisional and Final Local Government Finance Settlements (LGFS) published on 20 December 2019 and 6 February 2020 respectively, associated funding announcements and the Administration's proposals for balancing the 2020/21 budget, including Council Tax intentions.
+Members should, however, be aware that the Final LGFS was awaiting Parliamentary approval at the time of report publication although no changes are expected. - 1.2 The MTFS is designed to build on the work and achievements of previous years and to help meet the challenges of the future.
 It is one of the key strategic plans of the Council.
 This report sets out the Council's proposed revenue spending plans for 2020/21 together with the four years to 2024/25 and the key factors which will influence the financial forecasts. - 1.3 At the same time as considering the financial challenges facing the Council, it is important to consider the Council's commitment to the co-operative way of working.
 Based on a set of values and the principle of enabling and motivating everyone to "do their bit", this influences the policy direction of the Council and its response to the financial challenges. - 1.4 As an organisation, a co-operative approach provides the opportunity to find positive and sustainable solutions to the on-going financial challenges being faced.
 Oldham has a values driven approach which underpins the way it does business.
 The Council believes in the importance of fairness and responsibility.
 In practice, that means maximising the positive social, economic and environmental impact that can be achieved through everything we do as set out in the Council's values.
 From procurement practices to the pay policy, the Council is using its influence as a commissioner, service provider, facilitator and employer to deliver added social value.